 The scene at Columbia University was filmed on an unseasonably warm spring day.
 However, the costume department had provided the high school extras with cold-weather clothing.
 The real Columbia University students can be seen in the background wearing shorts and t-shirts by contrast.

 The film marked the first live action to depict many of Spider-Man's longtime regular supporting characters (Uncle Ben, Mary Jane Watson, Betty Brandt, Flash Thompson, Norman and Harry Osborne).
-The 1970's Spider-Man live action TV series had largely eschewed the comic book series characters in favor of ones created for the TV show.
+The Amazing Spider-Man (1977) live action TV series, which Stan Lee found dissatisfying, had largely eschewed the comic book supporting characters in favor of ones created for the TV show.